seece/nypl/readme.md

     m = map ( list func -- new_list )

-Squaring every element of a list can be done with a quotation:
+Squaring every element of a list can be done with a map-operation:

     > (1 2 3) (id*) m
     1 4 9